rohanj2408/DESKTOP-WALLPAPERS/README.md

 # WALLPAPERS
-This repository contains HD wallpapers which provide peace of mind.
+This repository contains HD WALLPAPERS which provide peace of mind.